federicocorrao/Simple/README.md

 	{ <Sequence> }
 ```
 In Simple, every syntactical construct is an expression.
-An expression returns a list of values, which can be numbers and lists too.
+Expressions return lists of values, which can be numbers and lists too.
 - A number represents a list with only one element, and viceversa
 - An empty list has undefined value.
 A list never contains undefined values inside
 - You can build lists with more than one value using blocks